-If you’ve read my blog enough, you will know I believe in managing your own money.
+If you’ve read Investor Junkie enough, you will know I believe in managing your own money.
 No one cares more about your money than you do.
 With that said, I also don’t think everyone should manage their money.
 That’s right, some of you are not cut out for it.
 You are better off with a financial advisor.
 Even if you are good at managing your money, it still might make sense to have a second opinion.

 Do You Have The Expertise?